My Thai Hubby’s grandma put two silver baht coins in his small caramel colored hand before he walked out the door.

 How I wish I could just walk down the road, pay seven cents for my fresh Thai herbs and start cooking my tom yum.

-But instead I have to drive 1.5 hours to the closest Asian market, pick through scraggly lemongrass, find the chunks of galangal wrapped up with plastic wrap on white styrofoam, and the clear packages of kaffir lime leaves, and drive home.
+But instead I have to drive over an hour to the closest Asian market, pick through scraggly lemongrass, find the chunks of galangal wrapped up with plastic wrap on white styrofoam, and the clear packages of kaffir lime leaves, and drive home.

 Even though buying the ingredients for tom yum can be tricky in America, thankfully the actual tom yum cooking process is much quicker and easier than I would have ever dreamed.